Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing: Proposed Workflow for RT Plan Evaluation

-Another possible application is the detection of dose ``hot spots'' as depicted in Fig.~\ref{fig:hotspot_detection}.
-In our application it is possible to define structures $R_d$ by given dose values $d$ as part of the setup (Fig. \ref{fig:define_by_dose}), where the dose is shown on the left, and the resulting structure $R_d$ is shown on the right.
-By selecting $R_d$ in the chord diagram as reference structure, it is possible to explore the resulting overlap structure $OV(S_i, R_d)$.
-This is depicted in Fig.~\ref{fig:hotspot_detection}, where $R_d$ was defined with $d$ as 105\% of the reference dose.
-Note the reference dose was set to a value below the prescribed dose of the target for demonstration purposes.
-After selecting $R_d$ in the chord all volumes with ``hot spots'' can be easily detected and explored in the same way as we described it earlier for target volumes.
+Another application is detecting dose hot spots, as shown in Fig.~\ref{fig:hotspot_detection}.
+In our application, it is possible to specify dose regions $R_d$ and calculate volume-to-dose overlaps (see Section\ref{subsec:overlap_relations} and Fig.~\ref{fig:define_by_dose}).
+This is shown in Fig.~\ref{fig:hotspot_a}, where $R_d$ was defined with a dose of 93\% of the reference dose.
+By selecting $R_d$ as the reference structure in the chord diagram, you can identify potential hot spots by exploring the resulting overlap volumes.
+As outlined in Section~\ref{subsec:find_candidates}, all volumes with hot spots can be easily located and inspected (see Fig.~\ref{fig:hotspot_b}).